simplifiedcourses/simplifiedcourses.github.io/_posts/2023-03-14-evolving-from-the-sip-principle-towards-observable-state.md

 Signals work synchronously and this is exactly why our [ObservableState](https://stackblitz.com/edit/angular-rgfbr9?file=src%2Fobservable-state.ts) exposes a snapshot.
 Since Signals are coming in the future of Angular and refactoring from this approach towards Signals is a breeze we consider it a valid approach for current Angular development.

-To make you all completely happy we have taken the liberty to refactor this approach towards signals:
+To make you all completely happy, we have taken the liberty to refactor this approach towards signals:
 ```typescript
 private readonly loading = signal(true);
 private readonly numberOfPassengers = signal(100000);